Summer Study at Colorado State University

 COMMUNITY SERVICE WORKSHOP -- Want to make a difference this summer?
 Students who enroll in the Community Service workshop will dedicate their heart, sweat and tears to helping local non-profit organizations.
 A portion of this workshop (sponsored by Habitat for Humanity) will allow students to dedicate their efforts towards building affordable, low cost housing to qualified families in need of adequate shelter.
 In addition, students will also join their classmates in extended local projects around campus that are beneficial to the community and enriching to you.
 At the conclusion of the program, students will be issued a Certificate of Accomplishment from Summer Study Programs attesting their hours performed during the workshop.
 High school credit may be available.
 This course is capacity controlled.

-Supplemental Transportation Cost: $150 for 2 weeks, $195 for 3 weeks, $245 for 5 weeks
+Supplemental Transportation Cost: $150 for 2 weeks, $195 for 3 weeks, $245 for 4 weeks

-ALGEBRA: YOU CAN COUNT ON ME -- A firm understanding of algebra is necessary in order to continue on to more advanced levels of math.
+ALGEBRA I,II: YOU CAN COUNT ON ME -- A firm understanding of algebra is necessary in order to continue on to more advanced levels of math.
 This class will improve your understanding of the basic concepts of high school algebra using familiar drills and exercises.
 Mind bending includes a review of basic geometric principles, also fundamental in math.
 This class is especially helpful in preparation for the math section of the SAT exam.
 Students must have completed two years of high school math to enroll in this class.

 CALCULUS: WHAT’S YOUR FUNCTION? -- A comprehensive introduction to college calculus including functions, limits, analytic geometry, derivatives, differentials and their applications as well as integrals and their applications.
 Students should have a strong math background having completed 2 years of algebra and 1 year of geometry, and have a working knowledge of pre-calculus.

 ENGINEERING: BRIDGE THE GAP -- With the future in mind, instructors will introduce you to the “big four” disciplines of engineering: civil, chemical, electrical and mechanical.
-Work in teams and as an individual to visualize and design projects that briefly explore other disciplines of engineering as well (biomedical, aerospace, computer and environmental).
+Work in teams and as an individual to visualize and design projects that briefly explore other disciplines of engineering as well (bio-medical, aerospace, computer and environmental).
 Engineers build the world, and perhaps you’ll help to make it a more functional place!

 PRE-CALCULUS: DON’T BE IRRATIONAL -- The word might be frightening, but this course will make calculus far less complicated than you thought it would be.
 Use this class to prepare yourself for what’s to come in high school calculus classes.
 Topics to be covered include equations, inequalities, functions and their graphs, polynomial and rational functions, analytic geometry and complex numbers.
 Sounds like Swahili, but really its just a numbers game!